Forty-four useful tools to use off-grid for power-out scenarios, emergencies, or SHTF.

-- Season your waffle Iron before you use it (A gas grill is an excellent way to season) (link to seasoning?)
+Season your Pie Iron before you use it.
+A gas grill is an excellent way to season it.

-- Coat inside with oil or use bacon strips on the outside of any sandwich you make (love this idea)
+Coat the inside of your iron with oil or use bacon strips on the outside of any sandwich.

-- Let your iron cool and then clean it with a clean rag, don’t immerse in water when hot, you could crack the metal.
+Let your iron cool and then clean it with a clean rag, don’t immerse in water when hot, it might crack the metal.